Trevor Rosenthal

-Trevor Jordan Rosenthal (born May 29, 1990) is an American professional baseball pitcher in the Detroit Tigers organization.
-He has played in Major League Baseball (MLB) for the St. Louis Cardinals, Washington Nationals, Tigers, Kansas City Royals and San Diego Padres.
-He made his MLB debut with the Cardinals on July 18, 2012.
+Trevor Jordan Rosenthal (born May 29, 1990) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals, Washington Nationals, Detroit Tigers, Kansas City Royals, and San Diego Padres.
 A power pitcher, Rosenthal is known for a fastball that is difficult for hitters to pick up and reaches velocities at or over 100 mph.
 He throws and bats right-handed, stands 6 ft 2 in tall, and weighs 230 lb.

 From the Kansas City metropolitan area, Rosenthal attended Cowley Community College in Arkansas City, Kansas, playing shortstop for the Cowley Tigers.
 The Cardinals selected him in the 21st round of the 2009 amateur draft and he became a starting pitcher in the minor leagues.
 In the major leagues, he has pitched exclusively out of the bullpen, filling middle relief, set-up, and closing roles.

 An MLB All-Star in 2015, Rosenthal set the Cardinals' franchise record for saves that season with 48.
 He was an integral part of the Cardinals' World Series run in 2013, making 74 appearances, while striking out 108 batters, in 75 1/3 innings pitched, allowing a 2.63 earned run average (ERA), and converting three saves.
 Moreover, Rosenthal recorded 20 1/3 scoreless innings to begin his postseason career.
 In 2015, he became the third-youngest pitcher in major league history to record back-to-back 40 save seasons.

 Due to a tear in the ulnar collateral ligament of the right elbow and subsequent reconstructive surgery in August 2017, Rosenthal missed the 2018 season, but returned to play in 2019.

 Early life

 Trevor Rosenthal, the son of Judy (Henke) and Russ Rosenthal, was born and raised in the Kansas City, Missouri, area.
-He graduated from Lee's Summit North High School in Lee's Summit, Missouri.
+He graduated from Lee's Summit West High School in Lee's Summit, Missouri.

 Amateur career

 After graduating from Lee's Summit West, Rosenthal attended Cowley County Community College in Arkansas City, Kansas, to play collegiate baseball for the Cowley County baseball team.
 In 2009, the team qualified for the Junior College World Series.
-When Cardinals scout Aaron Looper first spotted Rosenthal, he was a shortstop who had just started pitching – he had totalled 4 2/3 innings pitched (IP) at that time — and was throwing well over 90 mph off the mound in a tournament.
+When Cardinals scout Aaron Looper first spotted Rosenthal, he was a shortstop who had just started pitching — he had totalled 4 2/3 innings pitched (IP) at that time — and was throwing well over 90 mph off the mound in a tournament.
 Looper watched him for just one inning in that tournament.
 Cardinals director of scouting Jeff Luhnow remarked that “Looper thought he had ability and could get better, had great arm action, great stuff and was pretty good today but could get a lot better.”